ibm-cloud-docs/vpc/vpn-create-ipsec-policy.md

 1. Click **Create IPsec policy**.
 1. From the **VPN connection details** page, set the **IPsec policies** field to use the wanted IPsec policy.

-## Creating an IPsec policy by using the CLI
+## Creating an IPsec policy from the CLI
 {: #vpn-using-cli-create-ipsec-policy}
 {: cli}